Maxxis MTB tires – a comprehensive range overview

 -

-With tightly packed and slightly ramped knobs, the Ikon is precisely what we think of when envisioning the way a cross-country tire should look.
+With tightly packed and slightly ramped knobs, the Ikon is precisely what we think of when envisioning the way a cross-country tire should look and ride.
 There are twin blocks up the center with two sets of transition knobs and well-supported shoulder treads, featuring siping throughout.

 Specifications